SneakBug8/nestjs-docs-ru/graphql/quick-start.md

 }),
 ```

-Obviously, our factory behaves like every other one (might be `async` and is able to inject dependencies through `inject`).
+Like other factory providers, our factory function can be <a href="https://docs.nestjs.com/fundamentals/custom-providers#factory-providers-usefactory">async</a> and can inject dependencies through `inject`.

 ```typescript
 GraphQLModule.forRootAsync({